Skip to content

 Tag: Climatic Root Treatment

-“Time for politicians to act”, said the scientists three decades years ago.
-But politicians didn’t think it was time.
-As this blogpost documents, through more than half a century, we – humanity, but in particular: our elected leaders and business
+“Time for politicians to act”, said the scientists more than four decades ago.
+However the politicians at the time didn’t think it was time.
+As this blogpost documents, through more than half a century, we – humanity, but in particular:

 Continue reading